tommysullivan/ts-injector/lib/test-portal/readme.md

 Manual Testing

+1   - Show manual tests "notExecuted", then indicate "In progress" (pending), then update to Pass / Fail with optional message
     - Ability to manually update (and then optionally save) step / scenario outcomes with pass/fail + outcome data
     - Ability to indicate in Gherkin / Test Steps that things are manual so as to cause display of them and udpate of them to work
     - Ability to filter by statuses that are pertinent only to manul steps